lowlight-ua/dos-pesos/edge/infra/scripts/src/README.md

-This directory contains script templates.
-They are the source of scripts that operate on an edge device.
+This directory contains scripts that perform operations related to an edge device.